Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-Dogs cause us to release oxytocin and care for them; they express one selfish gene by manipulating humans, convincing us to provide them with food and shelter.
+Dogs look at us and cause us to release oxytocin, the "mothering hormone", into our bloodstream so that we will care for them.
+They know how to manipulate humans.
+They express their selfish gene and convince us to provide them with food and shelter.

-An article published in a 2015 issue of Science revealed that when dogs stare at humans the gaze causes the humans to release oxytocin, a hormone that causes mammals to do several things, one of which is to care for their young.
+An article published in a 2015 issue of Science revealed that when dogs stare at humans, the gaze causes the humans to release oxytocin.
+This is a hormone that causes mammals to do several things, one of which is to care for their young.
 (This is the hormone released when mothers nurse their children.)

 And on it goes.
 A dog looking at me makes me care about him, which sounds like a good way to develop a solid dog-human bond.

 A lot of authors have noticed that puppies have large eyes and round faces, similar to human infants, and their looks make us more likely to care about them.
 In fact, most of you have probably felt this “need to adopt and care” when looking at a cute puppy, but it is not just those puppy eyes that do it!
 All dogs, whether or not they are bred to have those large eyes, are capable of staring at us and causing oxytocin release.

 Okay, now that we know how they manipulate us, how do we know that they are always selfish about doing so?

 In his first book on genetic manipulation, Richard Dawkins describes what the selfish gene is.
 The selfish gene is a gene that causes the organism (be it a dog, human, or even an insect) to act in such a way that it will be able to survive and spread itself to the next generation.

 (The selfish gene is not about being selfish—it is about using manipulation in order to survive.
 Dogs may express their survival instincts through food aggression or suffer from “resource guarding”, but those things have nothing to do with manipulation.)